stevearc/aerial.nvim/README.md

   -- different buffer in the way of the preferred direction default_direction = 'prefer_right',

+  -- Set to true to only open aerial at the far right/left of the editor -- Default behavior opens aerial relative to current window placement_editor_edge = false,

   -- Fetch document symbols when LSP diagnostics change.
   -- If you set this to false, you will need to manually fetch symbols diagnostics_trigger_update = true,